Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 Let's illustrate the SDK usage by a few quick examples.
 In the following sample. we are going to create a resource group using the SDK.
 To achieve this scenario, we can take the follow steps

-- **Step 1** : Create client factory, use NewClientFactory function.
-- **Step 2** : Decide which client we want to use, in our case, we know that it's related to Resource Group so our choice is the [ResourceGroupsClient](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resourcemanager/resources/armresources#ResourceGroupsClient).
+- **Step 1** : Decide which client we want to use, in our case, we know that it's related to Resource Group so our choice is the [ResourceGroupsClient](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resourcemanager/resources/armresources#ResourceGroupsClient).
-- **Step 3** : Find out which operation is responsible for creating a resource group.
+- **Step 2** : Find out which operation is responsible for creating a resource group.
 By locating the client in previous step, we are able to see all the functions under `ResourceGroupsClient`, and we can see [the `CreateOrUpdate` function](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resourcemanager/resources/armresources#ResourceGroupsClient.CreateOrUpdate) is what need.
-- **Step 4** : Using the information about this operation, we can then fill in the required parameters, and implement it using the Go SDK.
+- **Step 3** : Using the information about this operation, we can then fill in the required parameters, and implement it using the Go SDK.
 If we need extra information on what those parameters mean, we can also use the [Azure service documentation](https://docs.microsoft.com/azure/?product=featured) on Microsoft Docs.

 Let's show what final code looks like.